sindresorhus/awesome-lint/readme.md

 Add it as a `test` script in package.json and activate Travis CI to lint on new commits and pull requests.

+Because Travis CI only clones with `depth=50` by default, which may result in wrong `git-repo-age` error, please set depth to `false` in `.travis.yml` if it needs.

 ###### package.json

 ```json